Jessie-Xu/RateLimit/README.md

 There are two test methods in the test project in RateLimitTests.cs
 ===========================
 PLEASE RUN THEM SEPARATELY!
-(Because if both tests run together, there will be more API requests than the individual test expected and causing incorrect/failed test results)
+(BecauseÂ if both tests run together, there will be more API requests than the individual test expected and causing incorrect/failed test results)
 ===========================